MicrosoftLearning/mslearn-azure-ml/Instructions/03-Work-with-compute.md

 # Work with compute resources in Azure Machine Learning

-Determining the right algorithm and preprocessing transformations for model training can involve a lot of guesswork and experimentation.
+One of the key benefits of the cloud is the ability to use scalable, on-demand compute resources for cost-effective processing of large data.

-In this exercise, you'll use automated machine learning to determine the optimal algorithm and preprocessing steps for a model by performing multiple training runs in parallel.
+In this exercise, you'll learn how to use cloud compute in Azure Machine Learning to run experiments and production code at scale.

 ## Before you start